Avail

 Avail is an American melodic hardcore band from Richmond, Virginia.
 Originally from Reston, Virginia, the band formed in 1987, its members including Joe Banks, Doug Crosby, Brien Stewart, and Mikey Warstler.
 The only original remaining member, guitar player Joe Banks, teamed up with rival band LDK's (Learning Disabled Kids) Tim Barry.
 They moved to Richmond in 1990, and soon, after numerous line up changes, put together a solid lineup to release their first album Satiate in 1992.
 Many of their lyrics center on Richmond.
 The band released six studio albums.

 The band has never officially disbanded, but has not released any new material since 2002 and stopped playing live shows in 2007.

 On March 26, 2019, the band announced a reunion show at The National in Richmond, Virginia, scheduled for July 19.
 Since then, they have played multiple shows and continue to tour.
 There are currently no plans to release any new material.

+They cited influences including Leatherface, Embrace, Rites of Spring, Squirrel Bait, Dag Nasty, Naked Raygun, Hüsker Dü, Born Against, Black Flag, Minor Threat, Ramones, John Mellencamp, Woody Guthrie and Bruce Springsteen.